bethmrobertson/bethmrobertson.github.io/Hospital_Data_Analysis.md

 You just got an email from a co-worker in research.
 They want to do a medical test with anyone who is African American or had an "Up" for metformin.

 This table shows a partial result of African American patients and those with an “Up” for metformin.
 There are 20,059 results.
-<br>￼
+<br>￼<br>
 <img src="images/Results partial Af Am or Up for metformin.png?raw=true" height=200/>

 <br>***Hospital stays less than average stay length***<br>
 The Hospital Administrator wants to highlight some of the biggest success stories of the hospital.
-They are looking for opportunities when patients came into the hospital with an emergency (admission_type_id of 1) but stayed less than the average time in the hospital.
+They are looking for opportunities when patients came into the hospital with an emergency (admission_type_id of 1) but stayed less than the average length of time in the hospital, 4.4 days.

-Partial result:<br>
+Partial result:<br><br>
 <img src="images/Results partial stays less than avg.png?raw=true" height=200/>￼

 **Action Item: investigate the story behind these successful hospital stays and find the causes of the stronger than average outcome.